abpio/abp-commercial-docs/en/studio/solution-templates/microservice/mobile-applications.md

 ### Other Features

 #### Settings Page
-The settings page allows users to change the theme of the application.
-The following screenshot was taken from the *Settings* page in the MAUI application:
+The settings page allows users to change the language and theme of the application, manage their profiles, change their passwords, and also to logout from the application.

 <img width="360" src="images/settings-page-maui.png" alt="ABP MAUI SettingsPage" />